Northrop YA-9

-The Northrop YA-9 was a prototype attack aircraft developed for the United States Air Force A-X program.
+The Northrop YA-9 is a prototype attack aircraft developed for the United States Air Force A-X program.
 The YA-9 was passed over in preference for the Fairchild Republic YA-10 that entered production as the A-10 Thunderbolt II.

 Design and development

-Background

 Criticism that the U.S. Air Force did not take close air support seriously prompted a few service members to seek a specialized attack aircraft.
 In the Vietnam War, large numbers of ground-attack aircraft were shot down by small arms, surface-to-air missiles, and low-level anti-aircraft gunfire, prompting the development of an aircraft better able to survive such weapons.
 Fast jets such as the North American F-100 Super Sabre, Republic F-105 Thunderchief, and McDonnell Douglas F-4 Phantom II proved for the most part to be ineffective for close air support.
 The Douglas A-1 Skyraider was the USAF's primary close air support aircraft.